-How to Get Free Lift Tickets and Ski Rentals with Points
+How to Save on Lift Tickets and Ski Vacations with Points and Miles

 The formula is simple really: Capital One Venture Rewards Credit Card + Undercover Tourist = free ski trip this winter!

-Disclaimer: Undercover Tourist is one of the few affiliate partners we have because they are such a good deal to free travelers who want to save on Disney and/or skiing.
+Disclaimer: Undercover Tourist is one of the few affiliate partners we have because they offer such good deals to travelers who want to save on Disney and/or skiing.
 If you click through to Undercover Tourist and purchase something on their site, Travel Freely may earn a commission.

 Skiing can be really expensive, especially if you’re looking at this sport from a beginner’s point of view.
 In fact, some might even say that skiing is a sport for the rich.
 From equipment to clothing, and ticket prices, accommodation and food, the cost easily adds up and you can find yourself in one of your most expensive trips.
 Fortunately, there is a way to minimize your costs without sacrificing your interest or love of the sport!